Nyerguds/MobiusMapEditor/README.md

 * Infantry are now positioned more accurately.
 * The terrain tool now uses a list box like all the other tools, instead of the awkward dropdown list.
 * The smudge tool now allows setting the size in the preview window, and picking craters with a different size from the map.
-* The "MapScaleFactor" and "PreviewScaleFactor" settings in the "CnCTDRAMapEditor.exe.config" file can adjust the downscaling factor for respectively the map graphics and the preview graphics.
+* The "MapScaleFactor" and "PreviewScaleFactor" settings in "CnCTDRAMapEditor.exe.config" can adjust the downscaling factor for respectively the map graphics and the preview graphics.
 Higher values will reduce quality, but will make the editor more responsive.
 By default, previews in tool windows will now use higher quality graphics than the map.
 Setting a negative value will enable smooth scaling.
 (Not advised, but it's available)
 * When removing a trigger, all celltriggers and objects linking to that trigger will now get their trigger cleared.
 Before, this only happened for structures.
 * The triggers available for linking to objects and cells are now filtered out to only those triggers with an Event (or Action, in RA) that can be linked to that object type.
 This will also affect the cleanup of triggers if a trigger's Event or Action was changed to something not compatible with the objects it was linked to.
 * An "Info" icon next to the trigger dropdowns in the placement tool windows will give an explanation of which trigger Events and Actions work for that type.